 The barbell, by contrast, is nearly seven feet long and weighs 330 pounds – a relatively light weight in comparison to its partner, the dumbbell; however, no less impressive to lift.
 This is because, in order to lift, it requires great grip strength due to the circumference of the bar and the designated spaces where you have to grip the bar.
 These spaces are only three inches wide.
 For scale, my hands have never been called, “mighty mitts,” but my fist measures more than four inches wide.
 Adding to the difficulty, the bar measure nine inches in circumference.
 My hand measures only seven and one quarter inches from the base of my palm to the tip of my middle finger.
 There’s no easy or obvious approach on how to hold the bar for a real lift.
 This might by why there are so few photos showing anyone lifting the bar overhead.

 These gargantuan tools of the iron game began their journey to The Stark Center in Brooklyn, New York when Warren Lincoln Travis sold them (and other items) to “Professor” Harry Shafran, who operated gyms in both New York City and Brooklyn.
 Shafran eventually hauled his heavy trove to northern Pennsylvania, where he converted part of an old wooden barn into a training facility and ran it as a gym.
 After his death in 1975, Shafran’s widow closed the gym, and eventually sold the entire property, barbells and all.
 Nearly forty years later, Jan Todd discovered two items listed on Ebay that piqued her interest.
 The barbells that once belonged to Warren Lincoln Travis had been thought missing for many years.
 She and Terry Todd followed the thread and her original Ebay discovery led to the acquisition of these and more Warren Lincoln Travis artifacts during a road trip that also included a stop in Johnson City, Tennessee at the former home of Bob Peoples.
-The story of this important trip in the first year of the Center’s founding is masterfully retold in Terry Todd’s blog titled, “There and Back Again,” a snowy sage of a three-quarter ton extended cab pickup truck.
+The story of this important trip in the first year of the Center’s founding is masterfully retold in Terry Todd’s blog titled, “There and Back Again,” the snowy saga of a three-quarter ton extended cab pickup truck.